boukx/threetwo/README.md

 This is just a repost of an explanation I've given a couple times in the last week.
 It explains the following:

-- What is GCD desyncing (sometimes referred to as GCD queuing)?
+- What is GCD desyncing?
 - Does GCD desyncing work in classic? _(no)_

 - What is 3:2 and why is it special?